LocaChange PC User Guide

 Bluetooth Connection Troubleshooting:

-Failed to modify the location?
+Issue 1: Failed to modify the location?

 1. Usually, you only need to refresh the location services and network to fix it: Go to your device’s [Settings] - [Privacy and Security] - Turn off Location Services > Turn off WiFi and WLAN > Turn them back on after 10 seconds.